Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Related works

 \section{Related works}

-Early works in RMDPs lay the theoretical foundations for solving RMDPs with robust dynamic programming~\cite{wiesemann2013robust,iyengar2005robust,nilim2005robust,Kaufman2013RobustMP,bagnell2001solving}.
-Recent works attempt to reduce the time complexity for certain \texttt{s}-rectangular uncertainties, such as $L_1$ uncertainty~\cite{ho2018fast,ho2021partial} and KL uncertainty~\cite{grand2021scalable}.
-However, all those methods require the full knowledge of the nominal model.
+Early works in RMDPs lay the theoretical foundations for solving RMDPs with robust dynamic programming~\citep{wiesemann2013robust,iyengar2005robust,nilim2005robust,Kaufman2013RobustMP,bagnell2001solving}.
+Recent works attempt to reduce the time complexity for certain uncertainty sets, such as $L_1$ uncertainty~\citep{ho2018fast,ho2021partial} and KL uncertainty~\citep{grand2021scalable}.
+However, they require full knowledge of the nominal model.

-One line of work aims to bridge the gap between theory and practice and design methods that can be applied in the online robust RL setting where we do not have full knowledge about the transition model. \citet{derman2021twice} point out the connection between regularized MDPs and Robust MDPs.
-They define new regularized robust Bellman operators that suggest a possible online sample-based method.
+One line of work aims to design methods that can be applied in the online robust RL setting where we do not have full knowledge about the transition model. \citet{derman2021twice} define new regularized robust Bellman operators that suggest a possible online sample-based method.
 However, the contraction of the Bellman operators implicitly assumes that the state space can not be very large.
-On regularizing the learning process, \citet{LpRobustMDPs, PgLprmdp} introduce Q-learning and policy gradient methods for $L_p$ uncertainty sets, but do not experimentally evaluate their methods with experiments.
-Another type of uncertainty set considered in online robust RL is the R-contamination uncertainty, for which previous works have derived a robust Q-learning algorithm~\cite{Rcontamination} and a regularized policy gradient algorithms~\cite{PG_RContamination}.
+On regularizing the learning process, \citet{kumar2022efficient, PgLprmdp} introduce Q-learning and policy gradient methods for $L_p$ uncertainty sets, but do not experimentally evaluate their methods with experiments.
+Another type of uncertainty is the R-contamination, for which previous works have derived a robust Q-learning algorithm~\citep{Rcontamination} and a regularized policy gradient algorithm~\citep{wang2022policy}.
 R-contamination uncertainty assumes that the adversary can take the agent to any state, which is too conservative in practice.
 In addition, all of those methods are tied to a particular type of RL algorithm.
-Our work, however, aims to tackle the problem from a different perspective by approximating the adversarial kernel and can adopt any non-robust RL algorithm to learn the optimal robust policy.
+Our work, however, aims to tackle the problem from a different perspective by approximating a worst kernel and can adopt any non-robust RL algorithm to learn an optimal robust policy.
+A recent work~\citep{wang2023policy} has shown that the worst kernel can be computed using gradient descent, but their method takes more iterations to converge.